Late Payment Policy

 Late Payment Fee

 In addition, students with past due balances may be dropped from all current and future class enrollment for non-payment.
-Students with past due balances will not be permitted to move into on-campus housing for the fall semester.
-Likewise, students already in on-campus housing during the fall semester who have past due balances for spring will be notified prior to the end of the fall semester that they will be required to move out at the end of the term and not permitted to return to housing unless immediate payment arrangements are made.
+Students with past due balances will not be permitted to move into on-campus housing for the upcoming semester.
+Likewise, students already in on-campus housing who have past due balances will be notified that they will be required to move out and not be permitted to return to housing unless immediate payment arrangements are made.

 In calculating the past due balance, confirmed financial aid, established payment plan amounts, verified VA benefits, Texas Tomorrow funds, and other substantiated credits will be considered and deducted from the actual student account balance.
 Students and families with unique payment circumstances must contact the Business Office to confirm payment arrangements prior to the due date.
 Late payment fees will be assessed on accounts that have not been paid or do not have sufficient financial aid, other credits, or payment arrangements to cover the total institutional charges owed.